juan-alberto-ha/lpSpringMVCtoSpringBoot/README.md

 ### Determining the endpoint

-In class Matchcontroller we find the __/reports/season-report/<season>__ endpoint. <season> should have this format: yyyy-yyyy, for example '2019-2020'
+In class Matchcontroller.java we find the __/reports/season-report/<season>__ endpoint. <season> should have this format: yyyy-yyyy, for example '2019-2020'
 ```java
 @RequestMapping("/reports")
 public class MatchController